Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Related Work

 \section{Related Work}

-Our work sits at the intersection of micro-video recommendation, frozen large vision-language models, and multi-layer representation learning.
+Our work sits at the intersection of micro-video recommendation, large language models for recommendation, and multi-layer representation fusion.
 Below, we review related literature along these three axes and highlight the key gaps our study addresses.